flarum/docs/docs/composer.md

 When you go to [install Flarum](install.md#installing), you're actually doing 2 things:

 1. Downloading a boilerplate "skeleton" for Flarum.
 This includes an `index.php` file that handles web requests, a `flarum` file that provides a CLI, and a bunch of web server config and folder setup.
 This is taken from the [`flarum/flarum` github repository](https://github.com/flarum/flarum), and doesn't actually contain any of the code necessary for Flarum to run.
-2. Installing `composer` packages necessary for Flarum, namely Flarum Core, and several bundled extensions.
+2. Installing `composer` packages necessary for Flarum, namely Flarum core, and several bundled extensions.
 These are called by the `index.php` and `flarum` files from step 1, and are the implementation of Flarum.
 These are specified in a `composer.json` file included in the skeleton.

 When you want to update Flarum or add/update/remove extensions, you'll do so by running `composer` commands.
 Each command is different, but all commands follow the same general process: